 Suppose you’re transferring the ownership of real estate or motor vehicles.
 In that case, you can expect to go through a lot of legal paperwork.
 This includes providing an original death certificate.
 You’ll also need to prove you’re the legal beneficiary of this property.
 Hold onto any loan information in case you come across the car loan death clause.

-6. Federal and state tax returns
+6. State tax returns

 7. Transferring human remains